lolkatz/github-pages-with-jekyll/_posts/2021-10-09-part-1-forensics-from-desjardins-and-more.md

 ![Discord flag](/will-hack-for-coffee/assets/images/unitedctf2021/discord-flag.png)

 I struggled at first, was it base64, a binary, some hex dump?
 I tried to concatenate the four strings but to no avail.
 I came back to it a week later and I thought maybe it's some hash?
-A wise man from Hackfest told me later that I could have used the hash-identifier tool in Linux, which is conveniently installed in kali.
+A [wise man](https://www.mindkind.org/index.php) told me later that I could have used the hash-identifier tool in Linux, which is conveniently installed in kali.
 At that time tough I simply navigated to [Crack station](https://crackstation.net/) and got the flag:

 ![Crack station working it magic](/will-hack-for-coffee/assets/images/unitedctf2021/crack-station-magic.png)